How to become a Board Certified Behavior Analyst (BCBA)

 The exam focuses on the significant disciplines associated with BCBA including:

-• Basic behavior analytic skills
+• Basic behavior-analytic skills and concepts

 • Experimental design